Wedyarit/HTML-JS-CSS/JavaScript/24.02.2021/CW/CW2/README.md

-# JSON subject filter
+# Sapper Game
-Implement JSON filter.
+Implement Sapper Game.

 ## Contributing
 The work was done and prepared by [@Wedyarit (Vyacheslav)](https://github.com/Wedyarit).